issar13/issar13/README.md

 Passionate about learning all Back-End and Front-End Technologies, Linux, Virtualization, Cloud Computing, and DevOps.

-Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.
+Detail-oriented, responsible, and committed engineer with a get-it-done, on-time, and high-quality product spirit.
 Self and quick learner, self-motivated, and social.

 ## 👨🏻‍💻 About me